-According to Mr. Plumber Atlanta, all of the drain lines have a trap that prevents sewer gas from coming into your home.
+All of the drain lines have a trap that prevents sewer gas from coming into your home.
 If you haven't used your sink in a while, the water that sits in the U-shaped pipe evaporates.
 As soon as the water evaporates, you'll notice the kitchen sink smells like sewage.
 To rectify this, all you have to do is run water to refill the trap.

 Doing this will eliminate the sulfur smell and immediately put water back in the U-shaped pipe.
 Another cause of the sulfur and sewage smell could be that you don't have a drain trap or the drain trap wasn't correctly installed.
 You need to call a professional or licensed plumber to either install a drain trap or properly install the one that you currently have.